gruijter/com.plugwise.smile/README.md

 Version changelog

 v0.9.8 2016.06.13
+Fixed bug that made app not work correctly for firmware 0.8.37+.
 Added trigger cards and tokens for power change and tariff change.
 Added condition card for tariff change.
 Added ledring screensaver.
 Changed meter power to wH instead of kWh to match Homey firmware 0.8.35+.
 Improved connection validation after successful pairing.
 Some code optimizations.

 v0.9.7 2016.06.03
 Added meter mapping to cope with different smart meter brands